DFE-Digital/npd-find-and-explore/README.md

 docker-compose run --rm web /bin/sh -c "bundle exec govuk-lint-ruby"
 ```

+### EditorConfig

+We use [EditorConfig](https://editorconfig.org) to retain consistency beyond Rubocop.
+There's great support for most editors (e.g. the SublimeText plugin can auto-fix on save).

 ## Accessibility

 Accessibility should be at the heart of what we build.
 As well as automated accessibility testing with [pa11y](https://github.com/pa11y/pa11y), we're carrying out ongoing accessibility-focussed user research.